Logging is an essential tool in every developer's arsenal. It helps

 new FileInfo("TestLogger.Exe.Config"));

-There is another method, ConfigureAndWatch(..)
+There is another method, ConfigureAndWatch(..), in the DOMConfigurator class,

 to configure the framework to watch the file for any changes.